breakpointninja/semantic_search_cli/README.md

 # Semantic Search CLI for PDF Files

-This Rust-based command-line tool allows you to index PDF files and perform semantic searches on their content.
-It uses advanced natural language processing techniques to understand the meaning behind your search queries and find relevant results within the indexed PDFs.
+This Rust-based command-line tool allows you to *locally* index your private PDF files and perform semantic searches on their content.

 [![asciicast](https://asciinema.org/a/XAMRn9IOvU7lN5GDcUehJJYkX.svg)](https://asciinema.org/a/XAMRn9IOvU7lN5GDcUehJJYkX)